Projektreferenzen

 Electricity strategy (BMWE).
 Germany’s economics ministry engaged us to support the development and implementation of the overall strategy in transforming and decarbonizing the country’s electricity supply.
 Ongoing.

 Demand-side flexibility (BMWE).
 Everyone loves demand-side flexibility, but it hasn’t taken off yet.
-A crucial reason are various regulatory hurdles, from the (lack of) smart meters to peak demand network charges.
+A crucial reason is a variety of regulatory hurdles, from the (lack of) smart meters to peak demand network charges.
 We support Germany’s DOE in this domain.
 Ongoing.

 Nodal pricing (Enercity).
 Few energy policy questions are debated so fiercely as the split of the German bidding zone.
 For Hannover’s Enercity, we deliver a study on the pros and cons of uniform, zonal, and nodal pricing.
 2025-26.
 Report